About the course

 When completing your application, you will be asked for your ‘Proposed field and title of research project’.
 Please choose one preferred subject area from the following list, in order to give a broad indication of your academic area(s) of interest:

 - Algebra, Geometry, Number Theory, Topology and Logic

-- Analysis, Stochastics, Discrete Mathematics and Information
+- Analysis, Stochastic Analysis and Discrete Mathematics

 - Applied Mathematics, Numerical Analysis and Computing

-- Statistics, Data Science and Machine Learning
+- Statistics, Probability, Data Science and Machine Learning.

 This choice will allow the departments to identify for you a supervisor/academic advisor who will be best placed to advise you on potential pathways in those areas.
 Please note that this choice will in no way limit your options.
 After arriving, you will be completely free to pursue other directions.

 Step 1: Read our guide to getting started, which explains how to prepare for and start an application.